Health Education and Community Core

 HECC Director: Claire Berman, Harvard T. H. Chan School of Public Health

-HECC Digital Communications Specialist: Mandy Flores, Harvard T. H. Chan School of Public Health
+HECC Creative Project Manager: Mandy Flores, Harvard T. H. Chan School of Public Health

 Since 2006, community involvement in the PHACS Network has led to critical input that has created new study questions, improved study procedures, and created more effective and innovative ways to disseminate findings.
 This existing critical feedback loop model has been expanded and formalized through the Health Education and Community Core (HECC) to inform research at all stages, supporting the Program Research Projects, Emerging Research Pilots, and Cores.